autotelik/datashift/README.md

 To test different versions *update the gemspec* and run `bundle update rails`

     **N.B Manual Step**
     When changing versions you should **delete this whole directory**  `spec/dummy`

     Next time you run rspec it will auto generate a new dummy app using latest Rails versions

-    The database are created in sqlite3 and are stored in spec/fixtures.
-When switching versions, of say Spree, you will probably want to and to clear out old versions and retrigger the migrations

-        rm spec/fixtures/*.sqlite

-    You will probably also want to remove lock file :

-        rm spec/Gemfile.lock

-    First time the sandbox is regenerated, alot of tests may fail,perhaps not everything loads correctly during regeneration process.

-    Invariably the next run, the specs pass, so a fix is low priority.

 #### Run the Tests